“I Have Called You My Friend.” How a Childhood Friendship Led Me to Know the Greatest Friend of All.

 One day, I brought the Bible to the coffee shop where I worked so I could read the inserts on my break.
 I hid it under the counter so no one could see it.
 A middle-aged man came to deliver coffee and as he brought the boxes around to where I was behind the counter, he bent down to place them on the floor, and seeing the Bible said, “I see your Bible there.
 Are you a Christian?”

 “No, no!”, I quickly responded.
 “I just read that for the inspirational writings.”
 Before I knew it, he was telling me how Jesus rescued him from alcoholism and changed his life.
 He looked at me and smiled, and then he left.
 Part of me thought, “Oh, boy, another Jesus freak.”
-But, another part of me was intrigued by how it seemed like everywhere I went, there were people who believed in Jesus.”
+But, another part of me was intrigued.
+It seemed like everywhere I went, there were people who believed in Jesus.

 A few weeks later, I was in a bar listening to live music with some friends when I ran into my old childhood friend, Becky.
 We hadn’t seen each other in twelve years and things were different in both of our lives.
 When I got home that night, I remembered how Becky’s mom used to talk about God like she knew him personally-like she had some direct connection.
 I thought, “I bet if I called her, she would have some good advice for me right now.”
 I got out the phone book and looked up their names, only to find the number was unlisted.
 Oh, that’s right, I thought.
 They always had an unlisted number; I used to know it, but its been more than ten years there’s no way I’ll remember it now.

 The next night, as I was going to sleep, out of nowhere, the number popped into my mind.
 913-381-6138.
 “That’s weird!”, I thought.
 I don’t know where that came from!”
 The next day, I called the number and Bridgette answered.
 We spent several minutes chatting about what was new, and I shared with her about my struggles as a single mom and how some things during my college years had left me feeling somewhat lost and directionless.
 She spoke the same words she spoke to my mother sixteen years earlier.
-“Avigayil, you need Jesus.
-He can bring meaning and direction back into your life again.”
+“Avigayil, you need Jesus.”

 “But I’m Jewish.
 Jews don’t believe in Jesus,” I objected.